-foreground Specifies that the analyzer trace only foreground cycles.
-This option is specified by the default emulator configuration. background Specifies that the analyzer trace only background cycles.
-(This is rarely a useful setting.) both Specifies that the analyzer trace both foreground and background cycles.
+background Specifies that the analyzer trace only background

+cycles.
+(This is rarely a useful setting.)

+both Specifies that the analyzer trace both foreground

+and background cycles.
 You may wish to specify this option so that all emulation processor cycles may be viewed in the trace display.

-Trace refresh cycles?
-You can direct the emulator to trace refresh cycles or not. yes When you enable tracing refresh cycles, the analyzer will trace refresh cycles. no The analyzer will not trace refresh cycles.
-Trace bus release cycles? yes When you enable tracing bus release cycles, bus release cycles will appear as one analysis trace line. no Bus release cycles will not appear on analysis trace list (display).
-Simulated I/O Configuration The simulated I/O feature and configuration options are described in the Simulated I/O reference manual.
-Interactive Measurement Configuration The interactive measurement configuration questions are described in the chapter on coordinated measurements in the Softkey Interface Reference manual.
+Trace bus release cycles?

+You can direct the emulator to send bus release cycle data to emulation analyzer or not to send it.
+This configuration item is only available for the H8/536 emulator.

+yes When you enable tracing bus release cycles, bus

+release cycles will appear as one analysis trace line.

+no Bus release cycles will not appear on analysis trace

+list (display).

+Simulated I/O Configuration

+The simulated I/O feature and configuration options are described in the Simulated I/O reference manual.

+Interactive Measurement Configuration

+The interactive measurement configuration questions are described in the chapter on coordinated measurements in the Softkey Interface Reference manual.
 Examples of coordinated measurements that can be performed between the emulator and the emulation analyzer are found in the "Using the Emulator" chapter.

-External Analyzer Configuration The external analyzer configuration options are described in the Analyzer Softkey Interface User's Guide.
-Saving a Configuration The last configuration question allows you to save the previous configuration specifications in a file which can be loaded back into the emulator at a later time.
-Configuration file name? < FILE> The name of the last configuration file is shown, or no filename is shown if you are modifying the default emulator configuration.
-If you press < RETURN> without specifying a filename, the configuration is saved to a temporary file.
+External Analyzer Configuration

+The external analyzer configuration options are described in the Analyzer Softkey Interface User's Guide.

+Saving a Configuration

+The last configuration question allows you to save the previous configuration specifications in a file which can be loaded back into the emulator at a later time.

+Configuration file name? <FILE>

+The name of the last configuration file is shown, or no filename is shown if you are modifying the default emulator configuration.

+If you press <RETURN> without specifying a filename, the configuration is saved to a temporary file.
 This file is deleted when you exit the Softkey Interface with the "end release_system" command.

 When you specify a filename, the configuration will be saved to two files; the filename specified with extensions of ".EA" and ".EB".
 The file with the ".EA" extension is the "source" copy of the file, and the file with the ".EB" extension is the "binary" or loadable copy of the file.

 Ending out of emulation (with the "end" command) saves the current configuration, including the name of the most recently loaded configuration file, into a "continue" file.
 The continue file is not normally accessed.

-Loading a Configuration Configuration files which have been previously saved may be loaded with the following Softkey Interface command. load configuration <file> <return> This feature is especially useful after you have exited the Softkey Interface with the "end release_system" command; it saves you from having to modify the default configuration and answer all the questions again.</return></file> To reload the current configuration, you can enter the following command. load configuration <return></return>
+Loading a Configuration

+Configuration files which have been previously saved may be loaded with the following Softkey Interface command.

+load configuration <FILE> <RETURN> This feature is especially useful after you have exited the Softkey Interface with the "end release_system" command; it saves you from having to modify the default configuration and answer all the questions again.

+To reload the current configuration, you can enter the following command.

+load configuration <RETURN>